 Actually, the slow, lumbering dumbo that’s weighing Snowman’s truck down is a perfect metaphor for what happened to this movie.
 An elephant is not something a ‘hot pursuit’ movie needs.

 This is a terrible sequel.
-Reynolds is not playing the charismatic character as in the first.
+Reynolds is not playing the charismatic character he was in the first.
 There is real awkward comedy with sight-gags between him and the elephant.
 It’s amazing how all this happened!
 Field looks like she’s embarrassed to be there and is trying her best to go unnoticed.
 This was afterall a year after Norma Rae, so she was already starting to move on to better roles.

 Reed is almost non-existent in this.
 He’s there, but he doesn’t have much to do as Bandits buddy.
-His contributions to the soundtrack leave more of an impact than him returning to the role of Snowman.
+His contributions to the soundtrack leave more of an impact than him returning to his role as Snowman.
 His ‘Texas Bound and Flyin’ song is pretty good.

 Gleason making a return is probably the sole highlight.
-He does a lot of repeating the same jokes.
+He does a lot of repeating the same jokes from the first.
 And I don’t mean, ‘oh they did a similar joke in the original’.
 No. In some instances he recites the same exact dialogue he had in the original, but he does have a few moments.
 Somehow Gleason in the role Of Sheriff Buford T. Justice is always good for a few chuckles.
 Him playing multiple parts…..well some fans might find it amusing I guess.

 Dom DeLuise is awfully unfunny with his Italian accent and that damn elephant, ugh!
 I’m sorry I’ll just never figure out how they went from a truckload of Corrs beer to a pregnant elephant!
 This is like one of those old mythic mysteries that impassioned amateur investigators devote their lives to in attempt to uncover an answer!

 They should have just done the clam chowder run.
 It was already set up for them at the end of the first one and it could have been a lot more fun than this!
 An elephant….what were they thinking?